Kovnir/LowercaseChat/README.md

 It was made as test task in employment.

-Chat messages sended all users in current challenge.
+Chat messages are sent to all users in current challenge.
-To run source code you must create **challenge "Chat"** (name and short code both) and several events on server side.
+To run source code you must create **challenge "Chat"** (name and short code must be "Chat") and several events on server side.

+## Events
-### ChatMessage - send message to all users in current challenge.
+### ChatMessage - sends message to all users in current challenge.

 Attributes:
-* challengeId - id of this challenge (chat room)
+* challengeId - id of this challenge (chat room);
-* message - sended message
+* message - sending message.

 Cloud Code:
 ```javascript